 The Return to Work (RTW) Program is intended to provide injured workers who are unable to perform their normal duties with alternative or modified work.
 RTW accommodates an injured worker by safely transitioning them back into the workplace as quickly as possible.
 An effective RTW program is hugely important in both helping a worker recover and to manage a company’s WCB costs.

-Does the CSAM online training in H2S suffice for working in the oilfields in MB, SK and AB?
+Does the CSAM online training in H2S suffice for working in the oilfields in Manitoba, Saskatchewan, and Alberta?

 This specific type of training depends on the specific employer requirements.
 Generally, the H2S online training course offered though our website is an awareness course only and is most often used as a refresher.
-It has been CSAM’s experience that the majority of oilfield employers prefer full-day, in-class training on H2S, which is offered at our annual Manitoba Construction Conference in February.
 If you require H2S training immediately, contact our office to receive a list of independent H2S trainers in Manitoba.

 Section 44(3) of the Workplace Safety and Health Act requires each employer with five or more workers at a construction site to provide safety education or toolbox talks every two weeks for 30 minutes.
 The generally accepted practice is to conduct weekly toolbox talks for 15 minutes.
 CSAM has a Toolbox Talk Booklet with 68 different topics available, or you can download samples at our Downloads page.